open-risk/openNPL/docs/source/loading_sample_data.rst

 Loading Sample Data
 ==============================
 A new openNPL instance will have no data.
 To get a feel for the platform it is advisable to load some of the datasets included in the distribution.

-Here is how to do this for a docker based or local installation
+Here is how to do this for a docker based / local installation:

 Loading Data into local instance
 ---------------------------------
-Inside your django venv issue
+Inside your virtualenv issue

 .. code:: bash